 U.S. Coal Consumption.
 In the United States, coal is used primarily by power plants to generate electricity, by steel companies to produce coke for use in blast furnaces and by a variety of industrial users to heat and power foundries, cement plants, paper mills, chemical plants and other manufacturing or processing facilities.
-Coal consumption in the United States increased from 398.1 million tons in 1960 to approximately 1.0 billion tons in 2009, according to the EIA's Short Term Energy Outlook.
-In 2009, coal consumption in the U.S. was affected not only by lower total electricity generation but also by increases in generation from other electricity sources including natural gas and hydropower.
+Coal consumption in the United States increased from 398.1 million tons in 1960 to approximately 1.0 billion tons in 2010, according to the Energy Information Administration's (EIA) Short Term Energy Outlook.
+Although full-year data for 2010 is not yet available, coal consumption has improved over what was lost during the global downturn that affected U.S. coal consumption in 2009.
+In 2010, coal consumption in the United States improved through stronger electricity demand driven by both a recovering economy and favorable weather.